 Now that you know how the accounts work, let’s take a look at a few qualified expenses available through EZContacts:

-When ordering glasses, remember to browse the upgrade options such as premium anti-reflective coatings, polarized filters (sunglasses), high-Index lens materials, and light-sensitive add-ons.
-With so many lens options, you’ll be sure to find the right package to fit your budget and needs.
+When ordering glasses, remember to browse the upgrade options such as premium anti-reflective coatings, polarized filters (sunglasses), high-index lens materials, and light-sensitive add-ons.
+With so many lens options available, you can explore various combinations to find a package that aligns with your budget and vision needs.

-You can even spend your HSA/FSA funds on qualified purchases for your spouse, children, or any other dependent you claim on your taxes.
-If your child is grown and they are no longer being claimed as dependents but are still on your health insurance, you can still use your HSA/FSA funds on them as long as they will be 26 by the end of the current year.
+You can even use your HSA/FSA funds for qualified purchases for your spouse, children, or any other dependent you claim on your taxes.
+Even if your child is no longer a dependent but remains on your health insurance, you can still use these funds for their qualified expenses as long as they will be under 26 by the end of the current year.